 Every year the NHIC hosts an awards scheme for Social and private housing achievements in the field of RIM.
-More about this awards scheme, together with last year winners, can be seen by visiting the awards page of the nhic.org.uk website.
+More about this awards scheme, together with the last events winners, can be seen by visiting the awards page of the nhic.org.uk website.

 Membership of the NHIC allows for direct connection with government departments in order to lobby for changes which are so vital to our industry and of course, our homes.
 Campaigns such as the one for reduction in the VAT on maintenance and home improvement work are being introduced.
 This will lead to home owners investing more in their properties while driving out the cowboy element who offer "no-vat" cash payment options as an incentive.